BoaPi/learning-rust/README.md

   conditions are still **true**, otherwise break the loop
 * `while` loop eleminating a lot of `if`, `else` & `break` nesting, to break a `loop`
 * `for` loop can be used to loop through a collection

+### Structs or Structures

+* custom data type
+* package together and name multiple related data, that makes up a meaningful group

 ## Standard libraries